 Strength training is not just for protein-drink guzzling gym enthusiasts.
 It is also an essential part of treatment for people with injuries or other long-term conditions.
 Chartered Physiotherapist Anna Lowe was frustrated by the lack of suitable equipment to use with her patients, many of whom had arthritis.
 Conventional equipment, such as dumbbells, can be intimidating and uncomfortable to use.

-The product Anna is developing has some unique features that solve these problems without looking like a piece of medical paraphernalia or scary gym equipment.
-Increasing the muscle strength of people with arthritis can improve mobility, function, bone density and reduce the risk of falls.
-All of which promote independence and improve people’s quality of life.
+The B.Bar has some unique features that solve these problems without looking like a piece of medical paraphernalia or scary gym equipment.
+Increasing the muscle strength of people with arthritis can improve mobility, function, bone density and reduce the risk of falls, all of which promote independence and improve people’s quality of life.
 With little experience in product design, Anna comes to Design Council Spark to learn as much as she can about product development to make sure that this potentially impactful product gets to market.